 Lower dentures create more speech challenges than uppers because they move more easily.
 Your tongue pushes against teeth when you speak, and if those teeth can shift slightly, it affects pronunciation.
 Again, many people adapt completely.
 But the adjustment period is real, and some patients remain self-conscious about their speech even after adaptation.

 Implants don’t cover your palate or move when you speak.
 After the initial healing period, speech typically matches your pre-treatment patterns.
-There’s no adjustment period for learning to talk with a prosthetic.
-The teeth stay where they’re supposed to stay when your tongue pushes against them.
+Most patients don’t need to learn a new speech pattern after healing.
+The teeth stay in place when your tongue pushes against them.

 Sleeping and Overnight Comfort